sidyakinian/sidyakinian/README.md

 ### Hi there 👋

-My name's Yan, I'm a 4th year undergraduate math student at the University of British Columbia and an incoming ML intern at Kinaxis.
-I'm an aspiring machine learning engineer and have strong interests in:
+My name's Yan, I'm a senior undergraduate math student at the University of British Columbia.

+I'm currently working as a machine learning intern at Vector Institute, a Canadian research lab under the University of Toronto.

+I'm broadly interested in:

-- 🤖 Machine learning (especially NLP)
+- 🤖 Machine learning
 - 📊 Data engineering
 - 🛠 Infrastructure
 - 💾 Backend

 Please feel free to reach out to chat about anything!

-I'm also looking for a summer 2023 technical interships!
+I'm also looking for a fall 2023 technical interships!